 Ease is part of good technique

-If we acknowledge general ease as part of our ideal of instrumental technique, there would be no scope for training any technique which is at the cost of general health.
-We would be obliged to desist with any practice which compromises comfort or musicality.
+If we acknowledge general ease as part of our ideal of instrumental technique, there would be no scope for training any technique at the cost of general health.
+We would be obliged to desist with practice which compromises comfort or musicality.

-To expand a concept of technique to include a manner of using the whole self in no way compromises the effective pedagogies that exist around instrumental technique.
+Let’s expand the concept of technique to include the way in which we use our whole selves - the poise and quality of movment of the whoel body, and the constructive use of thinking.
+This in no way compromises the effective pedagogies that exist around instrumental technique.
 Quite the contrary.
 A skill in coordinating the whole self makes accessible the prowess graceful performers exhibit.
 If the coordination of the body is left to chance, it is at the whim of accumulated habits of posture and movement.

 A wholistic attitude to technique can effectively execute the aesthetic intention of the artist.
 It can orchestrate the intention for poise - head to toe - in concert with the specific actions the instrument requires.
 Technique is not something to embody, it is itself, embodiment of musical conception.